esphome/esphome-docs/components/lvgl.rst

 .. note::

-    By default, the ``x`` and ``y`` coordinates are measured from the *top left corner* of the parent's content area.
-Important: content area starts *after the padding* thus if the parent has a non-zero padding value, position will be shifted with that.
+    By default, the ``x`` and ``y`` coordinates are measured from the *top left corner* of the parent's content area. :ref:`Important <lvgl-styling>`: content area starts *after the padding* thus if the parent has a non-zero padding value, position will be shifted with that.
 Percentage values are calculated from the parent's content area size.

 - **width** (*Optional*): Width of the widget in pixels or a percentage, or ``size_content`` (see note below).
 - **height** (*Optional*): Height of the widget in pixels or a percentage, or ``size_content`` (see note below).